quirky14-dev/HiveSync/phases/Phase_E_Desktop_Client.md

 > No alternate color palettes, spacing systems, or component variations may be used unless explicitly documented as an override in the design system.
 > This requirement applies to desktop, mobile, tablet, web, admin panel, and IDE plugin surfaces.

+Sample project UI behavior follows the rules defined in `docs/ui_layout_guidelines.md` and does not introduce additional controls.

 ## Optional Tool Installation

 The Desktop Client MUST provide a way for users to install additional HiveSync tools after initial setup, including: